-DISCLOSURE AS REQUIRED UNDER SECTION 22 OF SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013
+DISCLOSURE AS REQUIRED UNDER SECTION 22 OF THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

-Your Company has in place a policy on prevention of Sexual Harassment of women atWorkplace in line with the requirements of the Sexual Harassment of Women at Workplace(Prevention Prohibition andRedressal) Act 2013.
-The Internal Complaint Committee has been set up to redresscomplaints received regarding sexual harassment at workplace.All employees (permanentcontractual temporary trainees) are covered under the policy.
-There were no complaintreceived from any employee during FY 2015-16 and hence no complaint is outstanding as onMarch 31 2016 for redressal.
+Your Company has in place a policy on prevention of Sexual Harassment of women atWorkplace in line with the requirements of the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013.
+An Internal Complaints Committee hasbeen set up to redress the complaints received regarding sexual harassment at workplace.All employees (both permanent and contractual) are covered under this Policy.
+No complaintwas received from any employee during FY 2019-20 and hence no complaint is outstanding ason March 31 2020 for redressal.